top of page

 Tautological Duplication in Meaning

-Tautologies may be lexical (repeated vocabulary), semantic (duplicated meaning), or grammatical (repetitive syntax).
-One of these expressions is usually redundant and can be removed.
-And when it comes to stylistic usage, when something can be safely removed (that is, without affecting the meaning or the emotion intended to be conveyed), then it is probably redundant!
+One of the duplicated constituents in tautological expressions is redundant and can be removed without affecting the meaning of the whole proposition.
+In other words, when it comes to stylistic usage, when something can be safely removed (that is, without affecting the meaning or the emotion intended to be conveyed), then it is most probably redundant!

 Revised 1: